(615) 219-9181

 Attention

 The model begins with the Attention stage, where the goal is to grab the attention of the target audience.
-This phase can be regarded as the top of the lead gen funnel, where the objective is to get as many people as possible to become aware of the product or service being offered.
+This phase can be regarded as the top of the lead generation funnel, where the objective is to get as many people as possible to become aware of the product or service being offered.

 In this phase, you are trying to show a target audience something they might not have considered previously.